 We will continue to actively seek alternatives to soya and remain hopeful for changes in regulations that will allow us to feed our chickens a completely sustainable diet.

-We grow our chickens slowly to 12 or 13 weeks old, at least double the length of intensively reared birds, and longer still than many free-range and organic chickens you will find on a supermarket shelf.
+We grow our chickens slowly, up to 13 weeks old, at least double the length of intensively reared birds, and longer still than many free-range and organic chickens you will find on a supermarket shelf.
 We want our birds to live a proper life, scratching and dust-bathing, foraging and flapping.
 This active life not only is vitally important from our ethical viewpoint, but also ensures our birds develop a proper carcass and muscles which results in healthy, nutritious food.

 Our chickens are killed individually in farmyard based slaughterhouses, on most of our farms by the same team that has reared the birds.
 The humane slaughter of our birds is vitally important to us, we put a great deal of love and care into producing a healthy, happy bird, the last thing we would want is for our birds to have a stressful end to their lives.
 Every chicken is carefully stunned prior to slaughter.
 Our chickens are slaughtered on the farm where they are reared, ensuring that they do not become stressed from travel.